Chapter 5 of 8

 While we can do a lot of things over Slack, there are some things we just can’t do.
-We have a loose rule: if there are more than three back-and-forths on an issue in Slack, we take the conversation to Zoom to hash it out.
+We have a loose rule: if there are more than three back-and-forths on an issue in Slack, we take the conversation to a Slack Huddle or Zoom to hash it out.
 We encourage regular check-in meetings over Zoom as well, as it’s just nice to see the faces of your coworkers if you’re staring at a screen all day.

 Another thing that Zoom conferencing is great for is screen sharing.
 We share screens to review documents, presentations, or code.
 And I’m sure some of us are still pointing at the screen with our fingers.

 Being remote can be great (puppy time, yay!), but we also know it’s important to come together in person.
 If you live close to another TEN7 team member, we encourage you to grab a coffee or a meal together!
 Otherwise, we have in-person meet-ups a few times a year.
 Sometimes it will be a working session and other times it will be a meal, because we all understand the importance of good food (by the way, check out the #food Slack channel).